 Maggy Meade-King is a former journalist and broadcaster, who ran her own successful small publishing business, as well as undertaking senior roles in the public and voluntary sectors.
 She has lived in Highgate for more than 20 years, was the founding Chair of the HNF and led it through the consultation on and production of the Neighbourhood Plan.

-She is also a Trustee of the Friends of the Highgate Bowl and an active member of the

-HLSI and the Highgate Allotments Association Committee.
-She currently leads North London forums groups campaigning for a local hopper bus and mapping bio diversity corridors, as well as safe walking and cycling routes.
+She is also a Trustee of the Friends of the Highgate Bowl and an active member of the HLSI and the Highgate Allotments Association Committee.
+She currently leads North London forums groups campaigning for greener transport, as well as running the HNF Biodiversity Network.